Nidavelli/ideal_chatlify/README.md

 - To harden this prototype for production, focus on persistent storage, a proper message broker for inter-node communication, authentication, and operational tooling (logging/metrics/alerts).

 ---

-## License

-This project is provided as-is for educational purposes.
-Add a license file if you plan to publish.